 This week we will highlight three plants that have been used traditionally and have been studied in clinical trials.

 Tart Cherry – The common form that I utilize has been dried and ground to a powder.
 Montmorency Tart Cherries are rich in melatonin.
 Melatonin is a brain chemical that is produced by your body and it helps to regulate the sleep-wake cycle.
 In the evening, when it is dark, we produce more melatonin.
 Recent studies using cherries have shown that both sleep time and sleep quality were improved.

 Ashwagandha Root - This plant has multiple purposes.
 It can act on the neurological system, immune system, energy production system, and hormone system (i.e. endocrine).
 By supporting all of these systems a natural balance can be restored to improve sleep quality.
 Studies have also shown that measurements of stress can be lessened, which will benefit your sleep as well.

 German Chamomile (Flower) - German chamomile has a long history of use all the way back to the Greeks, Romans, and Egyptians to calm frayed nerves and relieve muscle spasms.
-Studies have evaluated chamomile for reducing temporary or mild anxiety, which is often a contributing problem in preventing quality sleep.
+Studies have evaluated chamomile for its ability to promote relaxation, which is often a contributing problem in preventing quality sleep.

 Dr. Johnson's (PharmD, Ph.D.) research has lead to more than 45 publications and published abstracts in the health promoting properties of natural products, phytochemicals and plant extracts.
 Dr. Johnson researches and develops everything Utzy offers.
 He also runs and operates www.plantmedicinenews.com, a resource that digs into the clinical research being done on botanical medicine.